Ronald Chisom

-Ronald Chisom (also known as Ron Chisom) is an African American author, civil rights activist and community organizer who was involved in fighting for justice and equality for marginalized communities in the United States.
-He was a co-founder of People's Institute for Survival and Beyond. and a medical researcher at Louisiana State University Medical School.
+Ronald Chisom is an African American author, civil rights activist and community organizer who was involved in fighting for justice and equality for marginalized communities in the United States.
+He is a co-founder of People's Institute for Survival and Beyond. and a former medical researcher at Louisiana State University Medical School.

+Early and personal life

 Born in 1941 in New Orleans, Louisiana, Chisom grew up in a segregated society that was affected by racism and discrimination.

-Family

 Chisom is married to Jerolie Encalade Chisom, with whom he has one daughter, Tiphanie Chisom-Eugene.

 The People's Institute for Survival and Beyond

 Chisom was involved in the civil rights movement in the 1960s, working alongside leaders such as Saul Alinsky to advance the cause of racial justice.
 In 1980, Chisom and Dr. Jim Dunn co-founded the People's Institute for Survival and Beyond (PISAB), an organization that pursued anti-racism education and community organizing.
 The organization held trainings and workshops in communities, churches and schools.